chromeEvilPuppet x Puppeteer

 Puppeteer

-Puppeteer is a JavaScript library which provides a high-level API to control Chrome or Firefox over the DevTools Protocol or WebDriver BiDi.
+Puppeteer is a JavaScript library which provides a high-level API to control Chrome or Firefox over the DevTools Protocolarrow-up-right or WebDriver BiDiarrow-up-right.
 Puppeteer runs in the headless (no visible UI) by default

 npm i puppeteer # Downloads compatible Chrome during installation.